kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 # GEP-4359: Gateway API Regex

 * Issue: [#4359](https://github.com/kubernetes-sigs/gateway-api/issues/4359)
-* Status: Provisional
+* Status: Memorandum

 ## TLDR

 Regular expressions provide a powerful and concise method for traffic routing and manipulation, but present portability challenges due to the variety of regex engines.
 The goal of this proposal is to define a common regex syntax and semantics that all implementations should support to ensure portability, but mostly testability.
-We use POSIX ERE (as defined in Chapter 9 of the [The Open Group Base Specifications Issue 8]) as the common denominator, with some feature exclusions.
+We use POSIX ERE (as defined in Chapter 9 of the [The Open Group Base Specifications Issue 8](https://pubs.opengroup.org/onlinepubs/9799919799/)) as the common denominator, with some feature exclusions.

 ## Goals